boisgera/vs-code-sandbox/main.md

 OK, first file dude !

+Wada wada

+Inserting stuff

 I said new line ...

-New set of changes ...
+New set of -- changing in the middle --- changes ...

 New line ...